I awoke rested and ready to go at Terry Bison Ranch then loaded the luggage into my car.

 Pacific Fruit Express NW-2 1048, built by Electro-Motive Division in 1946 for the Union Pacific and was in service until October 1974.
 It was then sold to UP's subsidiary Pacific Fruit Express Company, co-owned by the Southern Pacific, and started work at the PFE facility in Roseville, California.
 However, it spent most of its working life at PFE in Tucson, Arizona.
 In the 1980s, after the owners split the company, 1048 continued to work for SPFE (Southern Pacific Fruit Express).
 When the merger with the Union Pacific occurred, it returned to UP ownership.
 In 1998, 1048 was bought by a private owner and moved to Strasburg.

-My last picture in Strasburg.
-We took Interstate 70 towards Limon but had to pull off for a train.
+We returned to Interstate 70 towards Limon but had to pull off for a train.

 Union Pacific 8505 West on the old Kansas Pacific mainline east of Byers.
-From here we went east to Limon where we gassed up before we headed to the railroad museum there.
+From here we went east to Limon for the railroad museum.

 Limon Heritage Museum & Railroad Park ComplexThe Limon Heritage Railroad Park & Museum Complex is a facility firmly grounded in its pioneer roots with varied adventures waiting for the visitor, whether your interests are railroads; famous area ranches, cowboys and western saddles; Native American artifacts; growing wheat; award-winning photos of the short grass prairie and vintage photos celebrating 100 years of small town growth and change; or ever changing exhibits such as our new Dust Bowl and Changes in Communication collections.
 Our park houses eight windmills; a distinctive 11-foot bronze "Prairie Odyssey" sculpture by cowboy artist Herb Mignery and lovely memorial gardens; and a Pioneer Monument with 1892 Cattle Scale dedicated to area ranchers.